 You can now use the Query Editor to query & fetch the test data after the manual AWS RDS to BigQuery migration so that you can validate the process.

-Additionally, you can validate the count of records in the Amazon RDS tables and import Google BigQuery tables to cross-check if you have imported all the required records or not.
+Additionally, you can validate the count of records in the Amazon RDS tables and import Google BigQuery tables to cross-check whether you have imported all the required records.

 Best Practices for Manual Amazon RDS to BigQuery Migration